-Transforming Spaces 2018 featured the following Galleries:
+Transforming Spaces (TS15) will feature the following galleries:

 Doongalik’s response to this year’s “SUSTAIN” theme is encapsulated in the African adinkra symbol of the sankofa bird that adorns its entry wall.
 The exhibition, entitled “Embracing the Past to sustain the Future” will focus on Bahamian Straw.
 Patrons will be treated to a journey that will take them back to the past and forward into the future via the present utilizing a variety of art mediums from multiple creatives who will proudly expose this extremely important part of our Bahamian heritage.

 The TS15 Community project, entitled “I have a dream, I am the dream, we are the dream”, was spearheaded by Antonius Roberts owner of Hillside House and TS founding member and treasurer.
 The goal of the project was to use the creative arts at the Lend A Hand Bahamas community center - which is an active and safe environment – as the vehicle to not only provide positive collaborative projects for youth involvement in their community, but also to provide a stimulus for social and economic growth in the area.